ClaseAltaGames/DDV_Platformer_SDL_Game/README.md

 ## Game Description
 "Furious Bald" is an amazing game in which you play as a bald person, and your objective is to defeat your enemies who have long hair and purchase shampoo.
 Download the 0.5 version now FOR FREE.
 The final version will be available soon.

-## WE WANT TO CELEBRATE THE 40 YEARS OF THE APPLE MACINTOSH WITH THIS NEW VERSION
-Added things:
+## Added things:
 - Second level
 - Final Boss
 - Game UI
 - Credits
 - More music
 - Bug fixes
-- Colectable items
+- Collectable items
 - Health items
 - Checkpoints with auto - save
 - Map TP